errantspark/battlerite-dev/README.md

-# battlerite-dev
+# battlerite-api
-node/browser tools for accessing the battlerite developer api
+a javascript wrapper for the battlerite API